earthlab/firedpy/README.md

 ## Current status of created products

-Already-created products are housed in the CU Scholar data repository in the [Earth Lab Data collection](https://scholar.colorado.edu/collections/pz50gx05h), or [here](https://scholar.colorado.edu/catalog?f%5Bacademic_affiliation_sim%5D%5B%5D=Earth+Lab&locale=en)
+Already-created products are housed in the CU Scholar data repository in the [Earth Lab Data collection](https://scholar.colorado.edu/collections/pz50gx05h), or [here](https://scholar.colorado.edu/catalog?f%5Bacademic_affiliation_sim%5D%5B%5D=Earth+Lab&locale=en).

+All of the created products have an event-level shapefile in .gpkg format.
+Many countries also have the daily-level shapefile, but these were not created for most countries in Africa and Asia due to computational restrictions.
+We are working to include each event-level product in ESRI shapefile format.
+This will happen by the end of 2021.

 ![completed countries are below](completed_countries_plot.png)